 Some of Those Killed in Attacks

-Some of those confirmed dead in the terrorist attacks Sept.
+Some of those killed in the terrorist acts Sept.
 11:

 CHRISTOPHER LARRABEE, 26, was working for Cantor Fitzgerald on the 104th floor of the World Trade Center’s north tower when American Flight 11 crashed into the building.
 After the jet hit, Larrabee called his father saying, ``Dad, did you hear a plane hit the building?″ The father urged his son to get out.
 They never spoke again.
 Larrabee, who grew up in Palos Verdes Estates, Calif., had moved to New York in February to train with Cantor Fitzgerald, a bond brokerage firm. ``He was just a real fun-loving guy,″ said friend Michael Decoster.

 PATRICK J. MCGUIRE, 40, of Madison, N.J., had told his children what he wanted written on his tombstone: ``He was a great dad.″ McGuire, who worked at Euro Brokers Inc. in the World Trade Center, talked to his four children the morning before the towers were destroyed. ``He was a great father and husband and a loving man to almost everybody,″ said his wife, Danielle.